Cash-Out Refinance Canada 2024

 Investments22%

-A cash-out refinance isn’t the only way that you can access your home equity.
+Cash-out refinance isn’t the only way to access your home equity.
 Refinancing your home can come with large mortgage penalties if you refinance before the end of your term.
 You will also be forced to accept the market’s current mortgage rates, which might not be ideal if you’re already locked into a lower rate.
-Since you’re borrowing an additional amount as a one-time lump-sum payment, a refinance also isn’t a flexible way to borrow money.
-You will need to pay mortgage interest on the entire amount borrowed, even if you don’t need it all right away.
-Here are alternatives to cash-out refinancing:
+The alternatives to cash-out refinancing you could consider are as follows:

 • Home Equity Line of Credit (HELOC)

 A home equity line of credit lets you access your home equity just like a credit card.
-You have a credit limit, up to 80% of your home’s value, that you can freely spend and pay back at any time.
-This makes a HELOC a much more flexible alternative to a mortgage refinance.
-However, HELOC rates are higher than refinancing rates.
-HELOC rates are also usually a variable interest rate based on the prime rate.
-On the other hand, you can choose to get a fixed interest rate for a mortgage refinance.
+In Canada, the maximum borrowing limit for HELOCs is 65% of your home’s value.
+HELOC is a much more flexible alternative to a mortgage refinance because you don’t have to borrow a lump sum at once and pay interest on it even if you don’t need the entire amount at once.
+However, HELOC rates are typically higher than refinancing rates.
+HELOC rates are usually variable interest rate based on the prime rate.

 • Home Equity Loan

-A home equity loan is a separate loan that you can take on top of your existing mortgage.
-You can also borrow up to 80% of your home’s value after your existing mortgage, and taking a home equity loan won’t affect your mortgage.
-This means that you won’t need to pay any mortgage penalties since your existing mortgage stays the same.
-Home equity loans will have higher interest rates than a mortgage refinance.
+A home equity loan is a second mortgage secured by your home that you can get in addition to your existing mortgage.
+Taking a home equity loan won’t affect your mortgage, meaning you won’t need to pay any mortgage penalties since your existing mortgage stays the same.
+Home equity loans tend to have higher interest rates than mortgage refinance.

 • Reverse Mortgage

-A reverse mortgage is a unique mortgage that lets you receive payments, instead of you paying the lender.
-You can access your home equity through lump-sum payments or through regularly scheduled payments.
-For example, you can get a reverse mortgage that pays you $2,000 a month for a 5-year term.
+A reverse mortgage is a unique mortgage that lets Canadians over 55 years of age access their home equity through lump-sum payments or through regularly scheduled payments.
 This sets up a steady stream of income that can be useful for retirees or those needing to supplement their income.
-Reverse mortgages are only available in Canada for those over the age of 55.

 The calculators and content on this page are provided for general information purposes only.
 WOWA does not guarantee the accuracy of information shown and is not responsible for any consequences of the use of the calculator.